Trust

 Account access

-- Two-factor authentication is supported and strongly recommended.
+• Two-factor authentication is supported and strongly encouraged.
 Every account can enable two-factor authentication with a standard authenticator app.

 Data privacy

-- You decide what happens to your data.
-Export, correct, or delete it at any time — email privacy@ironlake.app to begin.
-When you close your account, we permanently remove your data; vault contents become unrecoverable because the encryption key is derived from your password and never stored separately.
+• You decide what happens to your data.
+Export, correct, or delete it at any time — email privacy@ironlake.co to begin.
+When you close your account, we remove your product data from the active application database, subject to legal, security, and backup retention requirements.

 Subprocessors